How to Clean, polish and look after your dining table! Our Free up to date 2021 guide!

-They are the house’s hub, and nowadays, unfortunate as it is, this is the only time we get to see each other is at mealtimes.
+And nowadays, unfortunate as it is, the only time we get to see each other is at mealtimes.

 So whether you use your dining table regularly or once a week, if you want it to last, you need to know how to keep it in good knick!